Lead and Copper Rule: Synopsis

 Most of the lead found in drinking water leaches from lead service lines, the customer's pipes, fittings, and solder rather than from the source water.
 As a result, sampling is done from the customer's taps.
 Although the chemistry is complicated, the lead dissolved in the water generally increases with the amount of time the water has been in contact with the pipe.
-This is why first draw samples must be water which has stood motionless for at least 6 hours.
+This is why "first draw" samples must be water which has stood motionless for at least 6 hours.

-The limit in LCR is called an Action Level.
-It is a limit on the 90th percentile of the samples, not a Maximum Contaminant Level (MCL) that applies to all samples – it is only broken when more than 10 percent of samples exceeds the level.
-The action level for lead is 0.015 mg/L (15 ppb) and the action level for copper is 1.3 mg/L. Similar to the action level is the limit in corrosion control treatment called a trigger level.
-It is calculated the same as an action level with a value greater than 0.010 mg/L being the trigger level for both lead and copper.
-Samples are gathered in systems with lead service lines and checked semi-annually if previous samples are above the action level and checked annually if the percentile exceeds the trigger level but not the action level.

-Actions must be taken if the Action Level is hit.
-This may include investigation, recommendation of treatment, installation of treatment, checking of source water, removal of lead containing plumbing, and public education.
+When samples exceed the LCR's Trigger Level (15 parts per billion for lead and 1.3 parts per million/1130 parts per billion for copper), plumbing systems must be checked annually.
+When more than 10% of samples exceed the LCR's Action Level (lead Action Level lowered to 10 ppb in 2027), state and municipal governments must check their plumbing systems semi-annually and intervene by investigating, recommending treatments, identifying the source of contamination, removing lead plumbing, and offering public education.

 The site selection process prioritizes sites by the likelihood of finding high lead concentrations which could impact people.
 Building codes and building records may be used to estimate the types of plumbing and solders at various buildings.
 Residential buildings are preferred over commercial, for sampling.
 Only taps from which water is consumed are tested.
 The age of plumbing is taken into account, as older piping may reach an equilibrium with the water.